General Cyber Exchange Announcements

 Users who are unable to find and download the benchmark or other content can report their issue to the Cyber Exchange web team at dod.cyberexchange@mail.mil.
 Individuals who have further questions related to STIG content should email the DISA STIG customer support desk at disa.stig_spt@mail.mil.

-Group Policy Objects (GPOs) have been updated for July 2023.
-Refer to the Change Log document included in the zip file for additional information.
+Group Policy Objects (GPOs) have been updated for January 2024.
+See the Change Log document included in the zip file for additional information.

-The DISA Risk Management Executive posts the GPOs for use by system administrators to ease the burden in securing systems within their environment.
+DISA risk management executive posted the GPOs for use by system administrators to ease the burden in securing systems within their environment.

 List of GPOs currently in the package: